-BE1 - OUR BUILT ENVIRONMENT BLENDS WITH THE NATURAL AND CULTURAL ENVIRONMENT

-DELIVERY PLAN (2017-2021) Ol OPERATIONAL PLAN (2019-2020) Delivery Program Action (4 years) Action Performance Measure Responsible Department BE1.4 Match infrastructure we development. th BE1.4.4 Provide a secure and reliable water reticulation system to residents of the Lithgow LGA.
-100% complete Water and Wastewater
+BE1 - OUR BUILT ENVIRONMENT BLENDS WITH THE NATURAL AND CULTURAL ENVIRONMENT DELIVERY PLAN (2017-2021) OP PERATIONAL PLAN (2019-2020) Delivery Program Action (4 years) Action Performance Measure Target Responsible Department BE1.4 Match infrastructure with development.
+BE1.4.4 Provide a secure and reliable water reticulation system to residents of the Lithgow LGA.
+Undertake asset renewals in accordance with Asset Management Plans Develop Plans and Strategies to service new development areas Implement Smart Metering across the LGA Review, update and adhere to Councils Drinking Water Management System Review and update existing Best Practice Management Plans as required 100% complete Water and Wastewater

-BE1 - OUR BUILT ENVIRONMENT BLENDS WITH THE NATURAL AND CULTURAL ENVIRONMENT

-DELIVERY PLAN (2017-2021) OPERATIONAL PLAN (2019-2020) Delivery Program Action (4 years) Action Performance Measure Target Responsible Department BE1.4 Match infrastructure with development.
-BE1.4.5 Provide a secure and reliable sewerage reticulation system to residents of the Lithgow LGA.
-Completion of the design for the Cullen Bullen Sewerage Scheme undertake asset renewals in accordance with Asset Management Plans Develop Plans and Strategies to service new development areas including the West Bowenfels Release area Review and update existing Best Practice Management Plans as required 100% complete Water and Wastewater Design and construct Lake Lyell Onsite Wastewater System upgrade 100% complete Infrastructure Services
+BE1 - OUR BUILT ENVIRONMENT BLENDS WITH THE NATURAL AND CULTURAL ENVIRONMENT DELIVERY PLAN (2017-2021) OF PERATIONAL PLAN (2019-2020) Delivery Program Action (4 years) Action Performance Measure Target Responsible Department BE1.4 Match infrastructure with development.
+BE1.4.5 Provide a secure and reliable sewerage reticulation system to residents of the Lithgov LGA.
+100% complete Water and Wastewater Design and construct Lake Lyell Onsite Wastewater System upgrade 100% complete Infrastructure Services